zulip/zulip/docs/production/maintain-secure-upgrade.md

 The backup tool provides the following options:
 - `--skip-db`: If set, the tool will skip the backup of your database.
+- `--skip-uploads`: If set, the tool will skip the backup of the uploads.

 This will generate a `.tar.gz` archive containing all the data stored on your Zulip server that would be needed to restore your Zulip